ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-office-365.md

 Table 11 describes the SPF records have been configured.

-Please note, SPF and DMARC DNS records are configured through the user's DNS provider.
-DMARC and SPF and DMARC configuration is specific to the gateway provider and also any additional SPF senders that may be required in a Hybrid configuration.
-DMARC configuration below is included as an example.
+Please note: SPF and DMARC DNS records are configured through the agency's DNS provider.
+DMARC and SPF configuration is unique to an agency's needs so please ensure you collect all relevant parts.
+The following configuration are included as examples.

 Domain | SPF Record | DMARC Policy
 --- | --- | ---